 Starting April 1, 2026, federal law is changing who qualifies for CalFresh.
 Many lawfully present immigrants who are currently eligible will lose access to benefits.

-Effective June 1, 2026, federal “community engagement” (work) rules will return to California.
+Effective June 1, 2026, federal work rules will return to California.
 These rules apply to individuals categorized as ABAWDs (Able-Bodied Adults Without Dependents).
 If you are an ABAWD, you are limited to only 3 months of benefits in a 3-year period unless you meet the work requirement or qualify for an exemption.

 You are generally considered an ABAWD if you meet ALL of the following: